 Because bleeding can originate from any of these three locations, your condition may be due to several reasons.

 If you’ve started a new contraceptive treatment and this is happening to you, talk with your gynecologist.
-He will evaluate your situation and potentially try a different option to avoid this problem.
+They’ll evaluate your situation and perhaps suggest a different method.

-Remember that any contraceptive treatment tends to alter your menstrual cycle somewhat.
-So you may experience episodes of very heavy flow, or the opposite, very light periods.
+Keep in mind that any contraceptive treatment will alter your menstrual cycle somewhat.
+So it’s normal to experience episodes of either super heavy or very light periods.

 Such imbalances can be caused by: